ovh/docs/pages/platform/kubernetes-k8s/using-lb/guide.en-asia.md

 ### What about Ingress

 According to the [official documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/){.external}, an `Ingress` is an API object that manages external access to the services in a cluster, typically HTTP.
-Whats the difference with the `LoadBalancer` or `NodePort`?
+What is the difference with the `LoadBalancer` or `NodePort`?

 `Ingress` isn't a type of `Service`, but an object that acts as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy){.external}, and single entrypoint to your cluster that routes the request to the different services.
 The most basic `Ingress` is the [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx){.external}, where the NGINX take the role of reverse proxy, but also functions as SSL.